 Reviewing Your Commercial Lease When Selling Your Business

-To ensure your business sale goes smoothly, the best strategy is to first look at the written lease.
-Key items to review include the date the lease expires if the lease includes any options to renew as well as the terms, as the business owner or lessee are you able to have the lease assigned or sub-leased, and if so, are you comfortable with the legal responsibilities this entails.
+To ensure your business sale proceeds smoothly, the best strategy is to review the written lease first.
+Key items to review include the lease’s expiration date, whether the lease provides for options to renew, and the specific terms of the lease.
+As the business owner or lessee, are you able to have the lease assigned or sub-leased?
+If so, are you comfortable with the legal responsibilities this entails?

-While looking at the lease, it would be worth checking if there is any fee for the landlord or their agent to process the transfer of the lease from the seller to the buyer and if so, who pays.
-Invariably the seller will make the actual payment to the landlord but the seller could require the buyer to pay the fee if the landlord approves the buyer and then the buyer decides not to purchase the business.
+While reviewing the lease, it would be worth checking if there is a fee for the landlord or their agent to process the transfer of the lease from the Seller to the Buyer.
+Furthermore, if a fee is applicable, determine who is responsible for paying it.
+Invariably, the Seller will make the actual payment to the landlord.

 When Should You Speak with Your Landlord When Selling Your Business?

-As the seller of the business, now that you know the status of the lease your main question may be whether to speak with the landlord or now or wait till you get a qualified buyer.
-Because there are so many moving parts to selling and buying a business I would start sooner than later.
-There are many reasons and the main one includes understanding what if any, the plans of the landlord.
-As was mentioned earlier, the landlord may decide to let your lease expire and operate their own business from your location.
-Hopefully, the lease you signed prevents that from happening but the earlier you know the situation the better position you are to deal with it.
+There are many reasons, and the main one includes understanding what, if any, the landlord’s plans are.
+As mentioned earlier, the landlord may decide to let your lease expire and operate their own business from your location.
+Hopefully, the lease you signed prevents that from happening.
+However, the earlier you know the situation, the better position you are in to deal with it.

 Other Reasons to Talk with Your Landlord Early When Selling Your Business

-Some other reasons to talk early with the landlord include knowing what rent schedule may apply if the lease is going to expire.
-The recession has been long and hurtful to many business owners including landlords.
-It may be that there are a lot of nearby vacancies for the type of space you are renting and as a result, the cost of monthly rent has declined.
-This information may influence your decision about whether or not to sell so getting this information can be very helpful.
+Some other reasons to discuss the lease early with the landlord include determining what rent schedule may apply if the lease is going to expire.
+The recession has been prolonged and hurtful to many business owners, including landlords.
+There may be numerous nearby vacancies for the type of space you are looking to rent.
+As a result, the monthly rent cost has decreased.
+This information may influence your decision about whether to sell your property.
+Therefore, obtaining it can be constructive.

-Another reason is that the situation of the landlord may have changed and they may be willing to negotiate a new outcome with you.
+Another reason is that the landlord’s situation may have changed, and they may be willing to negotiate a new outcome with you.
 For example, the landlord now may have an interest in selling the real estate.
-With this knowledge, you may choose to buy the real estate and either continue to run the business or become the landlord and negotiate the terms of a new lease with a buyer of the business.
+With this knowledge, you may choose to purchase the real estate.
+Then either continue to operate the business or become a landlord, negotiating the terms of a new lease with the Buyer of the company.

-There are many obvious reasons but also many less obvious reasons.
-The current landlord may have health problems, succession planning, tax, regulatory, zoning, maintenance, and upkeep issues to name a few.
 Additionally, the landlord may be working with a commercial real estate agent to broker a transaction.
-This may be the point of contact for the landlord so any buyer you find would need to work with this party or a property management company.
+This may be the point of contact for the landlord, so any Buyer you find would need to work with this party or a property management company.

 Being Prepared When Selling Your Business In California

-If selling your business is an option you are considering, this link will provide a simple summary of the Many Steps to Selling Your Business
+If selling your business is an option you’re considering, this link provides a concise summary of the key steps involved in the process.

 Commercial Real Estate Valuation